-The Department of Neuroscience at UT Southwestern Medical Center is dedicated to research concerning fundamental questions concerning neuronal and brain functions in health and diseases.
+The Department of Neuroscience at UT Southwestern Medical Center is dedicated to research into fundamental questions concerning neuronal and brain functions in health and diseases.

-The Department is a basic research facility and does not perform clinical research.
+The Department is a basic research facility, and does not perform clinical research.
 However, many projects pursued in the Department are likely to have a significant impact on understanding neurological and psychiatric diseases.
-It has become clear in recent years that the biggest progress in understanding disease is derived from insight into the normal functions of an organ, and that basic research into the fundamental properties of a biological system and its changes in disease is the best approach to come up with new diagnostic and therapeutic ideas.
+It has become clear that significant progress in understanding disease is derived from insight into the normal functions of biological processes, and that basic research into the fundamental properties of a biological system and its perturbations in disease is the best approach to discover and develop new diagnostic and therapeutic methods.

 The research in the Department on neurogenetics, genomics, neuronal development, circuit mechanisms, learning and memory, circadian biology, synaptic transmission, structural biology, and neurodegenerative processes will be particularly important in diseases such as autism spectrum disorder, Parkinson's disease, Alzheimer's disease, depression, and schizophrenia in which these processes are affected.